Because you aren't unhappy, you feel selfish for wanting more.

 Put on your favorite outfit.
 Everyone needs a confidence boost sometimes and it is always gratifying to look at yourself in the mirror in that special shirt or pair of jeans.
 It’s A-ok to dress up for nobody but yourself.
 If you do go out, people will notice your confidence and that will only elevate you higher.

-Subscribe to my weekly newsletter for exclusive lifestyle tips, recipes, giveaways and to be the first to hear the new podcasts that I speak on or magazines I am featured in.
+Subscribe to my monthly newsletter for exclusive lifestyle tips, recipes, giveaways and to be the first to hear the new podcasts that I speak on or magazines I am featured in.